SandoraPE/DragonSocket/README.md

-# PHP Secure Socket
+# DragonSocket

-A communication socket that are used to transfer data securely with SSL.
+A passwordless client socket communication channel for [DoxyProtocol](https://github.com/larryTheCoder/DoxyProtocol).
+Configure the port in `config.yml` and copy your server certificates in DragonSocket's plugin data folder.